WithSecureLabs/shadowhammer/README.md

 1010c00dade0
 ```

+You can also use colons or hyphens as delimiters in your MAC addresses.

 # False positives #

-The malware will filter on a couple of extremely common MAC addresses.
+The malware will filter on a few extremely common MAC addresses.
 These have been removed from the tool, as their presence does _not_ conclusively indicate targetting.
 They are:

 - 0c5b8f279a64\
   This is used by every single Huawei E5573 USB modem.
 If you have this modem, you will have this MAC address.